Standard Number: IT.1.1.3S

 Device Security

-- To prevent others from obtaining unauthorized access, device owners must never leave their device unattended.
+- To prevent others from obtaining unauthorized access, device must remain under the owner’s Effective Control at all times.

 - All devices that connect to University Technology Resources and/or access University